Burhan Sönmez: Lovers of Franz K.

 Lovers of Franz K. (2024) is the first novel written by Sönmez in his mother tongue Kurdish, after writing five novels in Turkish.
 Kurdish is a language that has been suppressed and despised as a "mountain language" for a hundred years in the region.

 Lovers of Franz K. is a thriller of love and literary revenge in the map of Paris-Istanbul-West Berlin and Tel Aviv, set in the midst of the Cold War in 1968.
 While the youth uprising sweeps across Europe, a debate about Franz Kafka appears in student magazines in Paris.
 There is a secret group that punishes ex-Nazi criminals, and they begin to argue that they should also protect the dead writers and act for their spirit.
 Lovers of Franz K. is a story of love and a creative obituary for Kafka.

 The English language unabridged audiobook has been shortlisted in the Crime & Thriller category at the British Audio Awards.

+Red Mirror

+Red Mirror (2026) is the story of a woman, named Zaza, whose son went missing ten years ago after he had witnessed the assassination of a journalist.
+Zaza, who works at the Central Library in Istanbul as an expert in Ancient Greek Literature, searches for her son ceaselessly, but finds no clue.

+While Zaza lies on her deathbed in the hospital, her son suddenly appears.
+As the story flows backward through different dimensions emerging in the mirrors, Zaza cannot be certain whether the person beside her is truly her son or the Angel of Death come for her final journey.

+Zaza, a child of a family who were believed to be Christian and killed during the Dersim Massacre, was brought to Istanbul as a baby by a priest and left at the Greek Orphanage on Büyükada Island, Istanbul.
+Because her real name was unknown, she was given the name of the region/people she came from.
+The story recounts Zaza's life, beginning in the orphanage and extending to its closure in 1964 (due to the crisis in Cyprus), her secret love affair, and the child born from this relationship.

+The story touches upon Turkey’s political climate (as of the mid-20th century), different aspects of Istanbul, and a woman's struggle for existence in this city.